William Turner (anatomist): Family

-In 1863, he married Agnes Logan (1835-1908).
+In 1863, he married Agnes Logan (1835–1908).
 They were parents to, amongst others, Arthur Logan Turner FRSE.

 Honours and awards

 He was knighted in 1886 and made a K.C.B. in 1901.
+In 1894, Turner was named an honorary member of the American Association for Anatomy.

+and was elected to honorary membership of the Manchester Literary and Philosophical Society.

 He received an honorary doctorate (LL.D.) from the University of St Andrews in February 1902.
+In 1907, he was elected an International Member of the American Philosophical Society.
 In December 1909, the Town Council of Edinburgh awarded him Freedom of the City.

 Recognition

 Turner House in Pollock Halls of Residence at the University of Edinburgh is named after him.

-Artistic Recognition
+Artistic recognition

 His sketch portrait of 1884, by William Brassey Hole, is held by the Scottish National Portrait Gallery.

+He is one of several figures of the Victorian age depicted on the Victoria monument in Dalton Square, Lancaster,UK.